SCanDroid/SCanDroid/README.md

 If you downloaded a different version, please edit build.xml and change the .jar names accordingly.

 Finally, SCanDroid uses the Android library during the analysis.
 The Android jar included in the [Android SDK](developer.android.com/sdk) includes methods that are stubbed out.
 This makes it lightweight and ideal for download and development, however SCanDroid requires either a well modeled Android library or the full implementation.
 You may model your own, compile the full implemntation, or download a precompiled version online.
+[GrepCode](http://grepcode.com/project/repository.grepcode.com/java/ext/com.google.android/android/) has some precompiled Android libraries that may be used.

 ####Compiling and Running
 Compiling SCanDroid